epenaloz/My-Projects-Description/README.md

 # My-Projects-Description
 In this public repository, I will describe my coding projects!
-These projects are projects I have completed during my undergraduate years at CSULA and gradute years at USC.
+These projects are projects I have completed during my undergraduate years at CSULA and graduate years at USC.

 ## Analysis of Meteorite Landings